Definition: devices for collimating the light coming from a fiber, or for launching collimated light into the fiber

 Used Types of Lenses

 Different kinds of lenses can be used in collimators.
 For standard telecom fibers and in fact many others, one mostly uses GRIN lenses (gradient-index lenses), as these are relatively cheap and small.
 However, they are less suitable for larger beam diameters, e.g. of more than a few millimeters.
 In such cases, one tends to use conventional singlet or doublet lenses, which may be of spherical or sometimes aspheric type.
 This is needed, for example, when a collimated beam needs to be transmitted over a large distance, such as in free-space optical communications, where a long Rayleigh length is required.

 Special requirements may lead to the use of special lenses.
 For example, achromatic doublet lenses are used if beams with quite different wavelengths need to be handled, as otherwise proper collimation may not be achieved for all wavelengths.
-Aspheric lenses may be used in cases with large beam divergence from the fiber (i.e., for fibers with small mode radius) in order to minimize beam aberrations.
+Aspheric lenses may be used in cases with large beam divergence from the fiber (i.e., for fibers with small mode radius) in order to eliminate spherical aberrations.

 The insertion loss of a single fiber collimator can be pretty small – of the order of 0.2 dB (i.e., a few percent) or even lower.
 It depends on various factors, such as anti-reflection coatings and dirt on the lens.
 It should not matter, however, whether a bare fiber or a connectorized fiber is used.